shinken-solutions/shinken/doc/source/04_runningshinken/startstop.rst

 There's more than one way to start, stop, and restart Shinken.
 Here are some of the more common ones...

-Always make sure you :ref:`Verifying Your Configuration <runningshinken/verifyconfig>` before you (re)start Shinken.
+Always make sure you :ref:`verify your configuration <runningshinken/verifyconfig>` before you (re)start Shinken.

 Starting Shinken